swmoon2/samplegenerator/README.md

-customgenerators
+Sample Code Generator
 ================

-Custom code generators for GenMyModel
+A sample of custom code generator for GenMyModel using Acceleo M2T technology.